geoffreylitt/convivial-paper/all.md

 Wildcard helps people understand and modify the behavior of applications through the lens of a consistent abstraction: a data table.
 This abstraction strikes a balance between being both simple and generic.
 A data table is simpler than the DOM tree that describes the details of the UI, but is also generic enough to describe the essence of many different kinds of applications.

 Creating a structured abstraction to represent a web page is a deliberate choice, and is not the only way to enable users to modify websites without directly accessing the DOM.
 Systems like Chickenfoot [@bolin2005] and CoScripter [@leshed2008] allow users to create scripts in an informal language and then perform fuzzy pattern matching to find elements in the DOM.
 For example, to find a button after a textbox in Chickenfoot, the user could type `click(find(“button just after textbox”))`.
 These designs allow for expressing a wide range of operations, but they don't explicitly indicate what operations are possible—the user can only see the original page and imagine the possibilities.
 In contrast, Wildcard provides affordances that clearly suggest the availability of certain actions (e.g. sorting, editing a cell, adding a column with a derived value), especially to users who are familiar with spreadsheets.
-In addition to giving users more certainty about whether a modification is possible, these affordances might give users new ideas for things to try.
-Just as graphical interfaces better communicate the space of possible actions than command line interfaces, Wildcard aims to clearly communicate the space of possible modifications.
+In addition to giving users more certainty about whether a modification is possible, these affordances might improve discoverability and give users new ideas for things to try.

 ## Direct manipulation of an alternate representation